 My husband and I love the whole process.
 We still get a kick out of dropping a tiny seed in the ground and watching it grow into something edible.
 My daughter would happily dig in the dirt for hours.
 With very little extra effort on my part, she is learning about worms and soil and seeds and plants and… stain remover.
 And the crazy part?
 She will eat vegetables in the garden that she wouldn’t touch with a ten-foot pole at the dinner table.

 By the way, remember our little seed germinating project?
 If you haven’t done it with your kids yet, what are you waiting for?
-It’d be a perfect indoor activity for this wet, drippy weather.
+It’d be a perfect indoor activity for this wet, drippy weather and (hopefully temporary) forced isolation.
 You can only watch Thomas the Tank Engine so many times.

 The picture above shows how much our seeds grew in one week.